 Portugal is often considered a one-trick pony in the world of wine, being famous for their eponymous Port, but not much else.

-Prepare to be amazed for the Portuguese wine industry dates back over 4000 years, while the fortified wine you know as Port is only 3 centuries old.
+Prepare to be amazed, gentle reader, for the Portuguese wine industry dates back over 4000 years, while the fortified wine you know as Port is only 3 centuries old.

 In the toga-wearing days of the Roman Empire, the vineyards of the Iberian Peninsula were the envy of the known world, with Pliny the Elder waxing poetic of the wines produced there.

 Following the decline of the Roman Empire, Portugal faced new challenges in the Middle Ages.
 The Moorish invasion of 711CE put much of what is now modern-day Portugal and Spain under Muslim rule for several centuries.